memiiso/debezium-server-iceberg/docs/iceberg.md

 consumer utilizes the source table's primary key to perform upsert operations on the target Iceberg table, effectively deleting existing rows and inserting updated ones.
 For tables lacking a primary key, the consumer reverts to append-only mode.

+#### Upsert Mode Data Deduplication

-Upsert mode enables data deduplication, only the latest record in a batch is retained for each primary key.
+Upsert mode enables data deduplication.
+By default only the latest record in a batch is retained for each primary key.
+The `debezium.sink.iceberg.upsert-dedup-column` property can be used to specify a column for deduplication (currently limited to Long type).
+If it's set the record with the greatest value of the column is retained.

+When two records with the same key and value of the specified column are received, the record with the higher priority operation type is retained and added to the destination table, while the duplicate record is discarded.
+Operation type priorities are as follows: `c` (create) > `r` (read) > `u` (update) > `d` (delete).

 #### Upsert Mode, Keeping Deleted Records